A cutting-surface consensus approach for distributed robust optimization of multi-agent systems: Conclusion

 \section{Conclusion}

-A cutting-surface consensus approach is proposed for solving the distributed robust convex optimization problems of multi-agent systems with guaranteed both feasibility and convergence, which is applicable to time-varying unbalanced directed graphs under the assumption of uniformly jointly strong connectivity.
-Then, it is proved that this approach converges to a feasible solution satisfying consensus and zeroth-order stopping conditions to certain tolerances within a finite number of iterations.
+A distributed cutting-surface consensus approach is proposed for solving the distributed robust convex optimization problems of multi-agent systems with guaranteed local feasibility and finite-time termination, which is applicable to time-varying unbalanced directed graphs under the assumption of uniformly jointly strong connectivity.
+Then, it is proved that this approach enables each agent to locate a local feasible solution satisfying consensus and zeroth-order stopping conditions to certain tolerances within a finite number of iterations.
 Moreover, we use a numerical example to illustrate the effectiveness of the approach.

-Direct extensions may lie in the following two aspects.
-First, in the current cutting-surface consensus approach, we use the distributed projected gradient (DPG) algorithm to solve the approximate problem (${\rm ADRCP^k}$).
-We could also design other constrained distributed optimization algorithms to solve the problem, ensuring that the resulting solutions of these algorithms are feasible to the (${\rm ADRCP^k}$).
-In addition, this paper mainly studies robust optimization with bounded uncertainty, and future research may consider studying more general distributionally robust optimization (DRO) problems with moment uncertainty in multi-agent systems.